-How often have you started marking some of your students’ writing and been left pondering ways to encourage them to use more descriptive language?
-It’s something that takes time and practice and it is important to create as many opportunities for your students to explore and discover ways to expand their sentences!
+How often have you started grading some of your students’ writing and been left pondering ways to encourage them to use more descriptive language?
+It’s something that takes time and practice, and it is important to create as many opportunities for your students to explore and discover ways to expand their sentences as possible!

 A simple activity I would do with the students would be to ask them to close their eyes and listen as I said, ‘I just ate an apple.’
 I would often get a few little giggles or strange looks.
 I’d then ask my students some probing questions:

 - Can they imagine me eating the apple and what it might taste like?

 - Do they know the color of the apple?

 - Do they know if it was a crunchy apple or a yucky bruised apple?

 I would then ask them to close their eyes again, and listen as I said ‘I just ate a juicy, crunchy, delicious red apple.’